Updated: Monday, Aug. 24, 2020

-Testing groups of asymptomatic persons can be conducted either at the Health Center or area-based testing in collaboration with Health Services using the Quest self-swab nasal kit.
+Testing groups of asymptomatic persons can be conducted either at the Health Center or area-based testing in collaboration with Health Services.

-Surveillance testing may be implemented at the discretion of the COVID-19 Surveillance Team and in collaboration with Monmouth County Regional Health Commission No. 1 in response to emerging patterns to determine prevalence in a given campus sector.
+Surveillance testing will be implemented at the discretion of the COVID-19 Surveillance Team to determine prevalence within campus sub-groups.
+Additional surveillance testing will be conducted in collaboration with Monmouth County Regional Health Commission No. 1 in response to emerging patterns to determine prevalence in a given campus sector.

 Antibody testing will be conducted on campus by Health Services, using a venipuncture blood draw, on a limited basis.
 Test results indicate the presence (or absence) of COVID-19 antibodies but should not be used as a determinant for return to work or school nor should it be used as an indicator that personal protective measures need not be observed.

 There are no studies to determine the amount of antibodies needed to provide protective immunity.
 Presence of antibodies may indicate recovery from a prior COVID-19 infection or prior direct contact with a COVID-19 person without developing symptoms.